sluggets/simon-2.0/readme.md

 ## Getting started

-It runs in the browser, just open index.html with your favorite browser or go to http://simon.timlongoria.com (not live yet) to try it out!
+It runs in the browser, just open index.html with your favorite browser or go to http://simon.timlongoria.com to try it out!

+Does not work in Safari,even after a couple function rewrites.
+May have to scrap all of this and start over for those folks who use applebooks or mactabs or whatever they're called.

 ### Instructions